Guide Drink

 • 1

 Spice I Am almost sounds like a challenge, or at least a state of mind.
-But don’t be scared off if you’re not the biggest spicy food lover.
-Only a few dishes are lethally hot, like the tom klong – roasted fish submerged in a spicy and sour soup.
+But don’t be scared off if you’re not the biggest lover of spicy food.
+Only a few dishes are lethally hot, like the aromatic jungle curry.
 The rest of the menu at Spice I Am, one of the best BYO restaurants in Sydney, focuses on north-eastern Thai cuisine that hasn’t been modified for Western tastes.

 Read more